 Is the job as glamorous as you thought?

 See question no. 1!
-I started off my events career loading vans and I don’t think I’ve ever stopped loading vans in the last 16 years.
+I started my events career loading vans and I don’t think I’ve stopped loading vans in the last 16 years.
 Enough said really.
 The trick is to be able to turn yourself around and look glamourous by the time guests arrive.

 What is your vice?